AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 // As a second array value you need to pass method that should be executed when processor called
 ```

 There is a possibility to set the level of verbosity.
-As for now there are 3 levels: ERROR(writes only errors to the log), INFO(only important information is written to the log, default value), DEBUG(everything is written).
+As for now there are three levels:

+*  `ERROR` (writes only errors to the log)
+*  `INFO` (only important information is written to the log, default value)
+*  `DEBUG` (everything is written)

 Verbosity log level can be set for each handler separately by calling setLevel() method.
-If you want to set verbosity level via command line parameter, you should change 'verbose' option at application launch.
+If you want to set verbosity level via command-line parameter, you should change 'verbose' option at application launch.

-There is a possibility to format log messages via monolog formatter.
-To make formatter functionality work it needs to be set to specified log handler using setFormatter() method.
-Currently we have one formatter class (MessageFormatter) that sets certain format (depends on verbosity level) during message handling (via format() method executed from handler).
+You can format log messages with the monolog formatter.
+To make formatter functionality work, you must specify the log handler using the `setFormatter()` method.
+Currently, we have one formatter class (`MessageFormatter`) that sets certain format (depends on verbosity level) during message handling (through the `format()` method executed from the handler).

-As for now manipulation with logger, adding handler(s), processor(s) to it and processing verbose mode is performed in process() method of Migration\Logger\Manager class.
-Mentioned method is called during application start.
+Manipulating the logger (adding handlers and processors) and processing in verbose mode is performed in the `process()` method of the `Migration\Logger\Manager` class.
+The method is called when the application starts.

 ## Automatic tests

+There are three types of tests in the [!DNL Data Migration Tool]:

+*  Static
+*  Unit
+*  Integration

-There are 3 types of tests in [!DNL Data Migration Tool]: static, unit and integration tests.
-They all are located in tests/ directory of the tool and they are located in folders, which are the same as the type of the test (e.g. unit tests are located in tests/unit folder).
-To launch the test you should have phpunit installed.
-In such case you should change current folder to the folder of test and launch phpunit.
-See the example below.
+They are located in the tool's `tests/` directory, which is the same as the type of test (unit tests are located in the `tests/unit` directory).
+To launch the test, you should have phpunit installed.
+Change the current directory to the test directory and launch phpunit.
+For example:

 ```bash
 [10:32 AM]-[vagrant@debian-70rc1-x64-vbox4210]-[/var/www/magento2/vendor/magento/data-migration-tool]-[git master]